 - Getting extra vitamin D through cod liver oil or the sun

 These are my go-to remedies for any illness that we have.
 What else I use is dependent on the exact symptoms.
 But, I am always evaluating if a particular medicine (typically herbal) is truly health-building, or if it is suppressive.
-I will use no treatment sooner than suppressive treatment, except possibly in life-or-death situations.
+I will use no treatment sooner than suppressive treatment, unless it’s very serious.
 We have not yet had to face this.

 Every single time I have broken down and allowed a suppressive treatment, we have figured out after just one dose that it was not really working anyway, and switched to ramping up things from the list above.